Description

 Type K/S/C thermocouples:

-• Type C for all samples that attack platinum
+- Type C for all samples that react with platinum

 Camera option